 It’s common knowledge that you sweat more in warmer weather and summer months.
 For those of us in the southern half of the country, we’re very familiar with the climate’s impact on hydration.
 Water consumption is imperative if you want to stay hydrated.

 Among other factors, the recommended amount of water you drink depends on the climate (i.e. the temperature outside) and your level of activity.
 Generally speaking, women should consume 90 ounces of fluids per day and men should consume 125 ounces per day.

-Alcohol is considered a diuretic, which means it causes your body to produce an increased amount of urine.
+As previously noted alcohol is a diuretic.
+That means it causes your body to produce an increased amount of urine.
 We usually associate the frequent need to use the bathroom as the sign of healthy kidneys or a problem with the prostate.